tibbben/teaching.data.literacy/UM_DataManagementClass/DMClassSyllabus.md

 be based upon instructor approval.

 **Measureable Learning Outcomes:**
-By the end of the course the student will be able to do the following:

 1. Describe data lifecycle models and how they inform data management planning
 2. Identify file formats, data types, data levels and relevant software